cupOJoseph/my-reading-list/README.md

 - **Dune by Frank Herbert.** An amazing book about what it is to lead, the impermanence of our universe, and the experience of life.
 A cautionary tale about the dangers of savior type leaders, and humanity's delicate relationship with nature.
 - **The Happy City by Charles Montgomery** Urban sprawl and detached suburban neighborhoods were never developed naturally.
 They were laid out, MASSIVELY subsidized by government, and legally mandated long before anyone actually bought a house there.
 By exploring our relationship with the city through history and today we can learn to build human centered cities that make us happier and are more sustainable.
 - **Walden by Henry David Thoreau.** A philosophical classic and masterpiece of the transcendentalists, the core belief of which is in the inherent goodness of people and nature.
 - **Money: the true s­to­ry of a ­made-up thing by Jacob Gold­stein.** A history of money and monetary systems with some good lessons about what we can learn from the past.
-Money is ultimately made up, always has been, and understand this can be a tool of freedom.
+Money is ultimately made up, always has been, and understanding this can be a tool of freedom.

 ## My Read Next List